joinpursuit/AC_4_Web/units/fundamentals/lessons/error_handling/error_handling.md

 #### assert.strictEqual(actual, expected[, message])

-It takes an actual value, an expacted value, and an optional message.
+It takes an actual value, an expected value, and an optional message.
 If the actual and expected value are not strictly equal (i.e. `actual === expected` is `false`), then an error of type `AssertionError` will be thrown.

 ```js
 var assert = require("assert");